petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-overview/developer-tooling.md

 Congratulations!
 You've completed the Liferay Product Overview module!

-In the next module learn about [Liferay's Unique Value Proposition](../liferays-unique-value-proposition.md).
+In the next module learn about [Liferay's Unique Selling Points](../liferays-unique-selling-points.md).